rafaelmoczalla/mta-nf/README.md

     $ docker pull cbcrg/mta-nf

-After that you will be able to run Grape-NF using the following command line:
+After that you will be able to run MTA-NF using the following command line:

     $ nextflow run cbcrg/mta-nf -with-docker